mercurywang/reference/docs/interview/pr-en.md

 - What percentage is covered by insurance?
 - What is the maximum amount of insurance coverage?
 - What is the maximum amount of insurance coverage?

+## Data Analysis

+- In my first job in the IT industry, I gained over two years of experience in data analysis and development of visualization tools.

+- At that time, I worked for a company focused on developing BI platform software targeting Tableau.
+We implemented a system where tables such as Excel or CSV files could be uploaded and directly imported into a database.

+- Then identifies each field as a dimension or measure in the Data pane, depending on the type of data the field contains.
+You use these fields to build your analysis.

+- Data fields are made from the columns in your data source.
+Each field is automatically assigned a data type such as integer, string, or date, and a role.

+- Dimensions contain qualitative values (such as names, dates, or geographical data).
+You can use dimensions to categorize, segment, and reveal the details in your data.

+- Measures contain numeric, quantitative values that you can measure.